hawardjie/bike-scooter-share-app/README.md

 # Bike & Scooter Sharing

-A modern, real-time dashboard for monitoring bike and scooter sharing systems using GBFS (General Bikeshare Feed Specification) data from multiple operators.
+A modern, real-time dashboard designed to provide comprehensive monitoring and analysis of bike and scooter sharing systems across various cities.
+Utilizing GBFS (General Bikeshare Feed Specification) data from multiple operators, the platform aggregates and displays up-to-the-minute information on fleet availability, vehicle locations, and station status.
+Its intuitive interface allows city planners, operators, and everyday users to easily track live trends, optimize routes, and make data-driven decisions for enhanced mobility and urban planning.

 ## Features